MistyCommunity/Documentation/src/content/misty-ii/net-sdk/net-skill-architecture.md

   * `Manual` - Allows a user to start the skill from the Skill Runner web page or by sending a request to the [`RunSkill`](../../../misty-ii/rest-api/api-reference/#runskill) endpoint in Misty's REST API.
 By default, all skills are implemented with the Manual startup rule.
   * `Startup` - Configures the skill to start as soon as Misty boots up. **Note:** Misty runs **all** skills set to run on startup when she boots up.
 * `TimeoutInSeconds` (int) - Optional.
 The number of seconds a skill runs before it times out.
 Defaults to 600 seconds (or 10 minutes).
+* `SkillStorageLifetime` (`SkillStorageLifetime`) - Determines how long the system saves the shared data this skill creates.
+  * `Skill` - The data clears when the skill stops running.
+  * `Reboot` - The data clears the next time Misty reboots (default).
+  * `LongTerm` - The data persists across reboots and remains available until removed from the robot with the `DeleteSharedData` (.NET) or `misty.Remove()` (JavaScript) command.
+* `ReadPermissions` (`IList<string>`) - A list of `UniqueId`s for each skill that is allowed to read the shared data this skill creates.
+If empty, any skill can read this skill's shared data.
+If an empty Guid, no outside skills can read this skill's shared data.
+If the list includes one or more `UniqueId`s, only those skills (and this one) can read this skill's shared data.
+* `WritePermissions` (`IList<string>`) - A list of `UniqueId`s for each skill that is allowed to create, update, and remove shared data associated with this skill.
+If empty, any skill can write to this skill's shared data.
+If an empty Guid, no outside skills can write to this skill's shared data.
+If the list includes one or more `UniqueId`s, only those skills (and this one) can write to this skill's shared data.
+* `StartPermissions` (`IList<string>`) - A list of `UniqueId`s for each skill that is allowed to start or cancel this skill.
+If empty, any skill can start or cancel this skill.
+If an empty Guid, no skill can start or cancel this skill.
+If the list includes one or more `UniqueId`s, only those skills (and this one) can start or stop this skill.
+* `TriggerPermissions` (`IList<string>`) - A list of `UniqueId`s for each skill that is allowed to trigger user events in this skill.
+If empty, all skills can trigger events in this skill.
+If an empty Guid, only this skill can only trigger user events within itself.
+If the array contains one or more `SkillId`s, only those skills (and this skill) can trigger user events within this skill.

 ### `LoadRobotConnection`